donipologhimire/MultiAgentCoverageviaExemplarClustering/README.md

 # Multi-Agent Coverage in Non-Convex and Uneven Environments via Exampler Clustering

-This repository contains the implementation of a multi-agent coverage strategy using exemplar clustering for optimal deployment points and visibility graph traversability calculations.
+This repository contains the implementation of a multi-agent coverage strategy using exemplar clustering for optimal deployment points where the distance metrics are defined using visibility graph and traversability based RRT*.

 ## Requirements